thavelick/neosurf/README.md

 This project is a fork of Netsurf with various privacy-focused improvements and additions, and a revamped build system.

+## Tristan's Changes
+* Switch to colemak keys for hints: arstneio

 ## Why?
 NeoSurf has a different development vision from NetSurf.